nicole-dwenger/cdslanguage-sentiment/README.md

 ## Results and Discussion

 The output csv files and images can be found in the `out/` directory.
 Below are the 1 week average and 1 month rolling sentiment scores using spaCyTextBlob and VADER.
+It should be noted, that the scale of the y-axis is different in the plots, so the values should be interpreted with caution.

 __1-week-average sentiment scores__